Optimal information gain at the onset of habituation to repeated stimuli

 - When substituting the rates in Eq.
 (1) into the definition of δQ_R above Eq.
 (10), "σ" does not appear on the right-hand side.
 Does this mean that one of the rates in the lower pathway must include σ in its definition?
 Please clarify.

-We apologize to the referee for this typo.
-Indeed, \sigma sets the energy scale of the feedback and, as such, it appears in the energetic driving given by the feedback on the receptor, i.e., together with \kappa in Eq.
-(1).
-We will fix this issue in the revised version.
-Moreover, we will check the entire manuscript to be sure that all formulas are consistent.
+We apologize to the reviewer for this typo.
+Indeed, \sigma sets the energy scale of feedback and, as such, it appears in the energetic driving given by the feedback on the receptor, i.e., in Eq.
+(1) together with \kappa.
+This typo has been corrected in the revised manuscript, and all subsequent equations are consistent.

 - Similarly, in Eq.
 (9) the authors use the ratio of the rates Γ_{s → s+1} and Γ_{s+1 → s} in their expression for internal dissipation.
 The first-rate corresponds to the synthesis reaction of memory molecules, while the second corresponds to a degradation reaction.
 Since the second reaction is not the microscopic reverse of the first, what would be the physical interpretation of the log of their ratio?
 Since the authors already use σ as the energy cost per storage unit, why not use σ times the rate of producing S as a metric for the dissipation rate?